team4909/bionics-docs/content/robots/drivetrains/_index.md

 Source [^2013-zhu-drivetrains]

+## Drivetrain Simulator
+Many teams have built drivetrain models, one particularly good one is [ILITE Drivetrain Simulator][4]

 [^2021-cd-macaig]: [Chief Delphi: What are different types of wheels good for?][1]
 [^2013-zhu-drivetrains]: [Presentation: Introduction to Drivetrains][2]
 [^2008-baker-drive-systems]: [FIRST Robotics Drive Systems by Andy Baker (2008)][3]